August 28, 1991: The first email is sent from space using a Macintosh Portable and AppleLink software.

 Sent by the crew of the Atlantis space shuttle, it reads, “Hello Earth!
 Greetings from the STS-43 Crew.
 This is the first AppleLink from space.
 Having a GREAT time, wish you were here,…send cryo and RCS!
 Hasta la vista, baby,…we’ll be back!”

-An email from space, sent from a Mac
+First email from space, sent from a Macintosh Portable

-The Mac Portable on board allowed the shuttle crew to test various components, including its built-in trackball and an optical mouse (not built by Apple).
+Surprisingly, the Mac Portable only required slight modifications to function in space.
+During the flight, the shuttle crew tested various computer components, including the Mac Portable’s built-in trackball and an optical mouse (not built by Apple).

 The NASA-Apple connection

-In the years since, Apple products rode along on other NASA missions, although typically few details emerge.
-One notable exception: An image of an iPod aboard a space shuttle in the 2000s.
-Apple reproduced the image in its $199 Designed by Apple in California book.
+One notable exception: an image of an iPod aboard a space shuttle in the 2000s.
+Apple reproduced the photo in its $299 Designed by Apple in California book.